robocorp/actions-cookbook/deploy-digital-ocean/README.md

 Setting up configuration file for each is needed - you can leave them as in this example or update to your needs:

-- Docker [./docker/Dockerfile](./docker/Dockerfile) to setup the base Python image
+- Docker [./docker/Dockerfile](./docker/Dockerfile) to setup the Docker image
 - Nginx [./docker/nginx.conf](./docker/nginx.conf) to expose endpoints needed for use in AI applications
 - Supervisor [./docker/supervisord.conf](./docker/supervisord.conf) to handle the service management